mariushobbhahn/mariushobbhahn.github.io/_posts/2021-06-10-ExpFam_tutorial.md

 However, the most reasonable definition is one where we push all "left-over" parts from the natural parameters into the base measure, e.g. the $$-1$$ terms in the Beta distribution (see second equation above).
 The reason why it is called "base-measure" is that if you set your natural parameters $$w$$ to 0, only your base is left.
 Similarly, you could say that changing your natural parameters $$w$$ can be seen as updating your base measure $$h(x)$$.

-The **log partition function:** is the most underrated part of exponential families in my opinion.
-In the beginning, I perceived it as "just a normalizing constant" to ensure that your distribution integrates to one.
+The **log partition function:** is the most underrated part of exponential families.
+In the beginning, I perceived it as "just a normalizing constant" to ensure that the distribution integrates to one.
 However, the fact that it is available in closed form combined with the structure of exponential families yields very powerful properties.
 I will discuss them further down in more detail but, in short, the log partition function allows for efficient computation of the moments through derivation instead of integration.
 This is powerful because derivation is usually much easier than integration.

 To understand the normalizing effect of the log partition function consider the following figure where the Gamma distribution has been plotted with and without the normalizing constant.

 <figure>
   <img src="/img/ExpFam_Vis/log_partition_gamma.png"/>